algolia/instantsearch/docs/documentation.md

 </div>

-If you don't have any index yet, learn how to push your data with our [getting started guide](https://www.algolia.com/getstarted).
+If you don't have any indices yet, learn how to push your data with the [Algolia getting started guide](https://www.algolia.com/getstarted).

 We also expose a few options that can be used to configure the default and initial behavior of the instantsearch instance.